Back

 • Export data for deeper analysis or client reporting

-2. Enable Tracking Tags or Pixels
+2. Enable Tag Trackings or Pixels

 Don’t assume tracking is automatic.
 You need to be sure that: